lucas-santosP/lucas-santosP/README.md

 ### Hi there, I'm Lucas 👋

 - 🔭 I've been working for the last 3 years in web applications projects and finishing my college.
-- 🌱 I’m currently learning Typescript in use with React, and Vue 3.
+- 🌱 I’m currently learning more about Typescript in use with React and Vue 3.

 ### My skills ⚡